nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/database-configuration/microsoft-sql-server.md

 ## Additional Maintenance Operation

 The SQL Server back end comes with ACL (Access Control List) optimization.
-This optimization works with cache tables to store rights for each users and keep tracking of documents and rights changes.
-Theses data are reset when the server is started.
+This optimization functions with cache tables to store rights for each users and keep tracking of documents and rights changes.
+Theses data will be reset when the server is started.

-For long-running instance or if you want to perform a hot backup without these unnecessary data, you can invoke the following stored procedure:
+For long-running instances or to perform a hot backup without these unnecessary data, you can invoke the following stored procedure:

 ```sql
 USE nuxeo;